clever-lopes/clever-lopes/README.md

 ### About me

-- 🔭 I’m work as Frontend developer at VCodes.
+- 🔭 I’m work as FullStack Typescript developer at [Quantum Tech Ventures](https://qtvgroup.com/).

 - 🏠 I live in **Curitiba, capital of Paraná in Brazil**

-- 🌱 I’m currently learning **Rust, NextJs**
+- 🌱 I’m currently learning **Golang, A.I agents**

 - 👨‍💻 All of my projects are available at [my repositories](https://github.com/clever-junior?tab=repositories)